 The downside?
 SwiftKey isn't as focused on grammar correction as dedicated tools like CleverType or Grammarly.
 It'll fix common typos but may not catch subtle grammar issues.

 For everyday typing, however, it's exceptional.
-"SwiftKey somehow knows what I wanna say before I even finish typing," which saves time and reduces the chance of making errors in the first place.
+"SwiftKey somehow knows what I want to say before I even finish typing," which saves time and reduces the chance of making errors in the first place.
+It's particularly great for rapid-fire texting when you need to reply quickly without sacrificing accuracy.

 Typewise takes a completely different approach to reducing typos and grammar errors.
 Instead of just correcting mistakes after you make them, it features a unique hexagonal keyboard layout designed to reduce errors from the start.